juicyapp/loyalty-engine-module-doc/what-is-loyalty-engine.md

     Visit --> Missions
     Order --> Missions
-    Missions --> is_mission_archive: Calculated by formula, checkpoints is_mission_archive --> [*]: No archivements, do nothing
+    Missions --> is_mission_archive: Calculated by formula, checkpoints is_mission_archive --> [*]: No achievements, do nothing
     is_mission_archive --> Reward: Mission archived, earn reward
 ``````

 ## `CODE` of every schemes

 `code` have to be defined in every scheme.
 It is a unique identifier of the scheme.
-It is widely used in application or programatically.
-Since ID may not be same accross different environments, `Code` is used to identify the scheme.
+It is widely used in application or programmatically.
+Since ID may not be same across different environments, `Code` is used to identify the scheme.
-##### Naming practicies
+##### Naming practices
 - Hyphenated lowercase
 - No spaces
 - Better if no special characters